 Getting your home ready

-Your home may need to be adapted if you have had an illness or injury which affects your ability to move around and carry out daily tasks.
+Your home environment may need to be adapted if you have been ill or experienced an injury.
+This is especially important if your illness or injury affects your ability to move around, climb stairs or carry out daily tasks.

-We sometimes refer to this as creating a 'microenvironment' in your home.
+We sometimes refer to this home adaptation as creating a 'microenvironment' in your home.

 About a microenvironment